Growing Community Health & Wealth Through Food

 M+

-Pounds of healthy food purchased with SNAP and Double Up Food Bucks in Michigan over the last 13 years.
+Pounds of healthy food purchased with SNAP and Double Up Food Bucks in Michigan since 2009.

 Stories From the Field